alyssavanerelli/alyssavanerelli.github.io/_pages/presentations.md

 ---

 I am extremely honored to receive the [Manly E. Wright Valedictory award](https://www.unca.edu/events-and-news/commencement/manly-e-wright-award/) from UNC Asheville.
 I was given the opportunity to speak to my graduating class at the May 2021 commencement ceremony.
+My speech starts at 28:22.

 {% include youtubePlayer.html id=page.commyoutubeId %}

-Pecha Kucha
+---

+This is my [PechaKucha](https://pechakuchaavl.org/what-is-pecha-kucha) presentation for my public speaking final competition.
+A PechaKucha is a special type of presentation where the presenter has
+20 slides that automatically advance after 20 seconds.
+For my speech, I chose to speak about Southern Applachain Spruce-Fir forest conservation and I tied for first place.
+This was such a fun opportunity to try out this presentation style and share information about this wonderful mountain range that I call home!

 {% include youtubePlayer.html id=page.sprucefiryoutubeId %}